Cyber Intelligence

 Your existing KQL queries against Log Analytics tables still work.
 You can now extend them to join with Defender XDR tables (DeviceEvents, EmailEvents, IdentityInfo) in the same query.

-Analytics Rules
+Analytics rules

 Workbooks

-Step 1: Connect Sentinel to the Defender Portal
+1. Connect Sentinel to the Defender portal

 1. Open security.microsoft.com, sign in as Global Security Administrator